BlookHo/exercise/README.md

 * When the event is deleted/remove it should be kept in the database and marked as such.

 ## Deliverable:

 * Write an AR model, spec and migration for a GroupEvent that would meet the needs of the description above.

 * Then write the api controller and spec to support JSON request/responses to manage these GroupEvents.

-For the purposes of this exercise, ignore auth.
+* For the purposes of this exercise, auth is ignored.

-* Please provide your solution as a rails app called exercise_YYMMDD_yourname, sent as a zip file.

 ###### --------------------------------------------------------------------------